Did Randy 'Macho Man' Savage's Physical Prowess Come At A Price? Wrestler's Final Days Examined On 'Autopsy, Wrestlers Night' on REELZ

 The name Randy "Macho Man" Savage is synonymous with pro-wrestling.
-On April 11, the new REELZ documentary series Autopsy: The Last Hours of… explores Randy's life story and the shocking medical history that may have led to his untimely demise.
+On January 13, a special “Wrestlers Night” of the REELZ documentary series Autopsy: The Last Hours of… explores Randy's life story and the shocking medical history that may have led to his untimely demise.

 Savage was known as one of the most muscular, daring and competitive individuals both in and out of the ring.
 He garnered fame due to his aggressive demeanor, colorful costumes and over-the-top stunts; in fact, many consider him to be one of the greatest pro-wrestling showmen to have ever lived.
 The public would have described his physique as toned, fit and indomitable.